The Aviation Historian

 A – We are a small team and we all work from home, with no office staff to answer telephones for us.
 As we're often out and about, the best way to contact us is via e-mail or post; but if we're here we will pick up the call, and if we're not you can leave a voicemail message for us.

-Q – Do I get a discount if I order more than one single current/back issue?
+Q – Do I get a discount if I order more than one issue?

 A – Unfortunately not.
 We try and keep our prices as low as possible and since each price quoted includes postage and packaging, there aren't any savings that we can pass on.